Divine Lotus Flower and its Splendid Healing Power

 American Culture and Lotus

-Native Americans consider the lotus seed to be highly sacred beans, and it was once an essential part of many Americans’ diets.
-They say that the lotus flower, a symbol of the sun, can transform or infuse the sun’s energy into their food.
+Native Americans consider the lotus seed a highly sacred bean, which was once an essential part of many Americans’ diets.
+They say that the lotus flower, a sun symbol, can transform or infuse the sun’s energy into their food.

 Amazing Facts About the Lotus Flower

-Here are some unique as well as common facts about the lotus flower.
+Here are some unique and shared facts about the lotus flower.

-• Apart from being the national flower of India, Lotus is also the National Flower Of Vietnam, and the pink-colored flower is the National symbol of both countries.
+• Apart from being the national flower of India, Lotus is also the National Flower Of Vietnam, and the pink-coloured flower is the National symbol of both countries.

 • Though a lotus flower is only approximately 49 inches in height, the flower can spread as long as 10 feet horizontally in the water.